In recently enjoyed a terrific holiday in South Africa. You can read my trip reports here:

 - Royal Malewane is easily accessible by road from Johannesburg in under 5 hours.
 Most guests though will prefer to travel by air, by making use of a commercial flight to one of the nearby airports (either the Hoedspruit Airport or Nelson’s Kruger Mpumulanga International Airport), or by chartering their own flights directly onto the lodge’s private airstrip.

-- Royal Malewane accommodates a maximum of 20 guests in the utmost colonial splendor of six Luxury Suites, two Royal Suites, and one Africa House (an exclusive bush villa with six bedrooms).
+- The main lodge accommodates a maximum of 20 guests in the utmost colonial splendor of six Luxury Suites, two Royal Suites, and one Africa House (an exclusive bush villa with six bedrooms).
 Elevated walkways connects all accommodations with the main lodge.
-During my holiday, I stayed in a Royal Suite, which ranks among the most spacious and opulent villas that I have ever stayed in – and I’ve seen a few.
+During my holiday, I stayed in a Royal Suite, which ranks among the most spacious and opulent villas that I’ve ever stayed at.
 Luxuriously appointed and fully air-conditioned, the extravagantly proportioned villa featured a large living room with fireplace, and two separate bedrooms, each one with a Mahogany four-posters bed and an extravagant bathroom with a window-side Victoria bath.
 The villa was surrounded by a huge outside deck complete with crystal-clear pool and two thatched gazebos, so you could take the most of the surrounding wild beauty and enjoy the warmth of the African sunshine in complete privacy.

 - The Waters of Royal Malewane Bush Spa is an oasis of a very special sort, a chance to refresh and restore mind, body and spirit amid the serenity and peace of the bush.
 Located at short walking distance from the main lodge, the spa is renowned for its beautiful setting and the sheer luxuriousness of its treatments, many of which make inspired use of indigenous ingredients.
 Facilities include a fully equipped gym, a rectangular heated lap pool, steam room, hot and cold African baths and private casitas for relaxation or treatments.
 It’s not uncommon to spot a passing impala gazing in fascination as you change position on your massage bed.